 Researching this topic brought me back to the day we found out my mom was to be discharged from a rehab facility after a debilitating stroke.
 She would be in a wheelchair, and the house she lived in with my father had entryway stairs, no downstairs bedroom, and an inaccessible first-floor bathroom with a mint green bathtub.

 We had very little warning of the discharge.
 The social worker initially gave the proclamation three days before we were to bring my mother home (I negotiated that up to ten.)
 I didn’t have the first clue how to make arrangements or who would pay for any of it.
 (Hint: not Medicare.)
 The stress was mindblowing.

 Of course, we figured it out.
 We hired contractors, acquired equipment, found caregivers, and threw a party to welcome my mom home after 3 months in hospitals and rehab facilities.
 And I didn’t harm my father in the process (even though he sent me to Home Depot five times in one day to get supplies for the rushed rehab project.)

 My family isn’t special.
 Millions of people each year encounter a need for long-term care suddenly, not gradually.
 Many of us are surprised to find out that we don’t qualify for any help at home even though it might be dangerous or infeasible to stay there by ourselves without assistance.
 How do people pay for long-term “non-medical” care?!

-If you’re “middle income”, I’m going to tell it to you straight (because nobody did me that kindness when I was asking): the options are limited if you haven’t planned ahead.
+If you’re “middle income”, I’m going to tell it straight (because nobody did me that kindness when I was asking): the options are limited if you haven’t planned ahead.

 You may need to pull together the money from multiple sources, as we did.